itscodenation/flw2-trivia-20-21-starter/README.md

 ### Day 3.0: Event handlers

-Goal: Add a "Next Question" button that renders the next question when clicked.
+Goal: Add functionality to your "Next Question" button so that it renders the next question when clicked.

+- [ ] Add state to the App component using the `useState` React hook to keep track of the current question number.
+  - [ ] Replace the current question number variable that you wrote in Day 1.
-- [ ] Use the click handler from
+- [ ] Add a prop to the NextQuestion component that updates state to the next question number.
+- [ ] Pass your prop to the button element inside `<NextQuestion />` so that when it is clicked, the next question is displayed on the screen.
+- [ ] Check that every part of your question and answer updates to reflect the current question number.
+- [ ] BONUS: Add a ternary operator to hide `<NextQuestion />` when there are no more next questions.

 ### Day 3.5: Event handlers